mkojoa/AuditBot/README.md

 > - Once you have configured the `AddAuditBot()` service in the Startup.cs file,
 > - Once you have configured the `UseAuditBot()` configure in the Startup.cs file,
 > you're ready to define the `AuditBotOptions` in the `app.settings.json`.

+#### Usage

+The audit can only be enabled as `Action Filter` :
+Decorating the controllers/actions to be audited with following action filter attribute.

+1. [Auditor()]
+    - EventType : `Specify the type of event you want to audit`
+    - IncludeResponseBody : `Enable response body to be audited`
+    - IncludeRequestBody : `Enable request body to be audited`
+    - IncludeModelState : `Enable state of the request body to be audited`
+2. [IgnoreAuditor]

 ###### appsettings
 ```yaml